GoogleCloudPlatform/python-docs-samples/pubsub/streaming-analytics/README.md

 * [PubSubToGCS.py](PubSubToGCS.py)

 The following example will run a streaming pipeline.
-The pipelien does the following:
+The pipeline does the following:
 1. Reads messages from a Pub/Sub topic.
-1. Group messages by fixed windows and break the grouped messages into batches.
+1. Group messages into batches for every windows.
-  1. Adds window info to each element/message.
+  1. Adds window start and end time to each element/message.
-  1. Adds timestamp to each element/message.
+  1. Adds publish timestamp to each element/message.
-  1. Adds a random shard ID as key to each windowed element.
-This step helps shard the elements in the same window into small batches, so that multiple workers can help write the batched elements to Cloud Storage later.
+  1. Adds a random shard ID as key to each windowed element. *Sharding* lets you split the elements in the same window into multiple small batches.
+This way, multiple workers can each write a batch of elements into Cloud Storage.
+This results in one file per shard.
-  1. Groups the windowed elements by key.
+  1. Groups the elements by their shard ID for every window.
 1. Writes the grouped elements to a file on Cloud Storage.

 + `--project`: sets the Google Cloud project ID to run the pipeline on